jpillora/jquery.rest/README.md

 Summary
 ---
-A jQuery plugin for easy consumption of REST APIs
+A jQuery plugin for easy consumption of RESTful APIs

 Downloads
 ---